adamkendis/legal-parties-extractor/README.md

 # Legal Parties Parser

-A simple REST API written in Python/Flask with an (extremely basic) web interface and JSON endpoints.
+A simple REST API written in Python/Flask with a very basic web interface and JSON endpoints.
 Ingests xml legal documents and outputs extracted plaintiff and defendant names.

-#### Quick navigation
+#### Jump to section

 - [Setup](#setup)
 - [Running the app](#running-the-app)